akirachix/Sakigake-backend/README.md

-# MzaziConnect-Backend
+# Welcome to MzaziConnect Backend

-This repository contains the backend code for a RESTful APIs that provides access to assignments and resources for teachers in the Competency Based Curriculum.
+This repository contains the backend code for a RESTful APIs that provides access to assignments  resources for teachers in the Competency Based Curriculum.
 The README file provides the  instructions on how to set up and run a Django application.
 It covers installing `pip`, setting up a virtual environment, installing dependencies from `requirements.txt`, and running the Django app.

 ## Prerequisites